razetime/ngn-k-tutorial/07-more-adverbs.md

 Two important functional programming primitives: `#`(filter) and `_`(filter-out) are not adverbs, since they don't quite fit in the overloads, but they are still quite important in general code.

-Generally, filtering in K is done with the help of `&`(find), which repeats the index of each element by the value of each element:
+Generally, filtering in K is done with the help of `&`(where), which repeats the index of each element by the value of each element:

 ```
  &1 0 1 0 1